All Episodes

 That's Rick Wilson, Steve.

-Um, you know, justifying supporting you're being canceled by big tech because you suck.
+You're being canceled by big tech because you suck.

-Well, is that the reason they didn't run the Hunter Biden story and they they literally buried it to help Joe Biden?
+Well, is that the reason they didn't run the Hunter Biden story and they literally buried it to help Joe Biden?

 Oh, yeah.

-You want to look in Rick Wilson's past, who by the way, has supported a lot of j GOP candidates and politicians over the years, and and he goes one wrong move and the cancel culture is gonna come for him too.
+You want to look in Rick Wilson's past, who, by the way, has supported a lot of GOP candidates and politicians over the years.

 The problem is those are the voices that are being amplified right now.

-They're the Rick Wilsons of the world, and uh a lot of people who are media reporters uh across the mainstream board are are supportive of this sort of deplatforming that's happening, not just of prominent figures, but of individuals.
+And a lot of people who are media reporters across the mainstream board are supportive of this sort of deplatforming that's happening, not just of prominent figures, but of individuals.

-And and when that starts to happen, it's going to be a slippery slope, and we're not gonna like where this ends because it's is not it's it's just gonna keep going and going until someone calls us out and they stop.
+And we're not going to like where this ends because it's just going to keep going and going until someone calls us out and they stop.

-Uh Joe, we'll give you the 45 seconds for you, 45 for Steve.
+Joe, we'll give you the 45 seconds for you, 45 for Steve.

 Where does this end?

-All of this cancel culture, silence, destroy anybody that dares to disagree with you, because it's getting worse than ever.
+All of this cancel culture, silence, destroy anybody that dares to disagree with you because it's getting worse than ever.

-That's not journalism anymore, that's activism.
+That's not journalism anymore.

 And I'll leave it with this number.

-Axios did a poll last week, and uh this is stunning.
+Axios did a poll last week.

 So in other words, it's not just, oh, we got it wrong.

-It's they're purposely and intentionally misleading their viewers and their readers in order to push an agenda, and that is dangerous, Sean.
+It's they're purposely and intentionally misleading their viewers and their readers in order to push an agenda.

 Final thought, Steve.

-Obviously, uh a very clear show of bias, but no different than a lot of other people at CNN or the New York Times do.
+Obviously, a very clear show of bias, but no different than a lot of other people at CNN or the New York Times do.

 She got essentially canceled because of that.